• Success

 User Interface Framework

-The C360 solution comes with a pre-built UI with various capabilities like Entity view, search/retrieval of entities, hierarchy visualization, cross-references view, and match and merge views.
+The C360 solution comes with a pre-built UI with various capabilities like Entity view, search/retrieval of entities, hierarchy visualization, cross-references view and match and merge views.
 The MDM architect reviews the UI capabilities with the business and determines the custom requirements for the UI based on business needs and data model extensions.

 An organization may also request changes to out-of-the-box (OOB) approval workflows.
 An MDM architect carefully reviews custom requirements and approves for development those within the boundaries of E360 framework extension development.
 It is the architect’s responsibility to manage the expectations from multiple businesses and approve custom development within the product extension framework.